Journeying to health and higher consciousness

 I took classes with a local psychic, Ruth Berger, and through her met Arthur and the late Ann Cataldo and went off to Florida for a week long workshop with them.
 They met Gay Luce and sponsored her at a workshop in the Chicago area, asking me to be a contact person in exchange for a free pass for the workshop.
 I knew as soon as I met her that I wanted to go to Nine Gates Mystery School.

 Nine Gates blew me away.
-I fell in love with Huna and took another workshop with Serge King as well as reading most of his books (at the time-I’m not up to date) and all else I could find on Huna (at the time not much).
+I fell in love with Huna and took another workshop with Serge King as well as reading most of his books (at the time–I’m not up to date) and all else I could find on Huna (in those days, not much).
 I moved to the Bay Area to be closer to the teachers and the friends I made.
 Then I followed some other friends to the Fisher Hoffman work of Nine Gates teacher Ellen Margron and spent nine months on the most intensive exploration of my beliefs combined with emotional release work that I can imagine.
 I went on to take her Emotional Mastery class, which has been a big influence.

 I also wound up studying briefly with the Sufi teacher from Nine Gates and doing Right Speech practice with some other graduates.
-I worked part time at the Institute for Noetic Sciences which gave me access to lots of books and info which led me into Buddhism, starting with Jon Kabat-Zinn.
+I worked part time at the Institute for Noetic Sciences which gave me access to lots of books and info that led me into Buddhism, starting with Jon Kabat-Zinn.

 When I moved to Kentucky, I meditated for a while at the Shambala Center, attended the Unity Church where I arranged for some Insight Meditation teachers to present a class on vipassana for six weeks and then sat with a local vipassana group for a little over a year.
 At the same time I studied for about two years with a Hopi Elder.